brumar/flying-lab/README.md

 I'm actively seeking to understand user needs and iterate quickly.
 Your input is crucial in this lean development process:

 1. **⭐ Star the Repository**: If you find this project promising, star it on GitHub.
-This helps gauge interest and reach more potential users.

 2. **🔧 Share Your Pain Points**:
    - What learning challenges do you face that AI might help solve?